Am I the only one who keeps a list of cringeworthy things they’ve done in the past? Anyone?

 This is a bar intuition that will be valuable on the exam.
-On the actual MBE or essays, you’ll be able to tell right away after having studied a particular issue or a facts-rules-issue association a few times.
+On the actual MBE or essays, you’ll be able to tell right away after having studied a particular issue or a particular “facts-rules-issue” association a few times.
 Maybe not as obvious if you’ve only seen it once!

 You develop this intuition by enduring embarrassment over and over until it becomes less embarrassing and more predictable.

 Make the predictable your own.
-When you become bored because it’s all predictable and routine, you move away from being lost, scared, and stressed.
-All that’s left is to move your fingers while sighing “not again.”
+When it becomes so predictable and routine that you become bored, you move away from being lost, scared, and stressed.
+All that’s left is to move your fingers while sighing “here we go again.”

-If you’re taking the bar half a year from now (not the upcoming bar), then yeah sure, do all the essays and MBE questions and performance tests available out there.
+If you’re taking the bar half a year from now (not the upcoming bar), then yeah sure, see if you can do all the essays and MBE questions and performance tests available out there.
 Watch for burnout!

 Or, more likely, the next bar is close by.
-Either way, it would serve you well to redo the same essays and MBE questions you’ve picked out.
+Either way, it would serve you well to redo the same essays and MBE questions you just did (and reviewed).